Wiqiro/SY43-Project-Cologestion/README.md

 ## Running the app

+1. Run your database

-Run the API using uvicorn:
+2. Run the API using uvicorn:
 ```
 uvicorn main:app --reload
 ```
+If you are using windows, you may have to add uvicorn to the path.

-Run the app from Android Studio
+3. Run the app from Android Studio